 We made it to Winnipeg and stayed in a hotel while Robert Scott and John Gittens drew chalk portraits in a local shopping mall.
 I ate lots of chicken and the sun stayed up past 10 p.m.
 When people asked me about my dad, the artist, I wasn’t sure how to respond.
 But since we were using his last name, I played along with whatever they said.
 Somewhere in our Canada tour, we celebrated Canadian Independence Day on July 1.

-In Brandon, Manitoba, Mom packed up our white 1963 Chevrolet Impala and we left.
+In Brandon, Manitoba, Mom packed our stuff into our white 1963 Chevrolet Impala and we left.
 Mom said Robert Scott was a dreamer and life with him would be nothing but pain.
-We headed south and I never saw him again.
-But we kept his last name.
+We left Canada behind, but kept his last name.
 Daniel Gregory Bean and Francis Pepper Bean disappeared.
 Daniel Gregory Scott and Staci Pepper Scott appeared out of nowhere.

 Years later, I asked Mom about that summer.
 She told me Robert Scott was experimenting with drugs and that was why we left.
 Why choose Staci for a first name?
 Because she liked the way it sounded.
 We made my name official in 1978 so I could get married.
 It’s all documented on a piece of paper in a vault in the basement of the Hennepin County Government Center in downtown Minneapolis.